War Trail

 - Accomodation in a hotel in Gjirokastra and at local hosts’ houses during the trail

-- Full alimentation (starting with dinner on arrival day to breakfast on departure day)
+- Full board (starting with dinner on arrival day to breakfast on departure day)

 - Tourist insurance covering high-risk sports

-- A flight ticket to and from Tirana / Flight tickets to and from Korfu and ferry to Saranda
+- Flight tickets to and from Tirana / Flight tickets to and from Korfu and ferry to Saranda

-- Minor expenses (souvenirs, additional snacs, admission tickets in free time, etc.)
+- Minor expenses (souvenirs, additional snacks, admission tickets in free time, etc.)

 - Day 2 Gods of Light